Sam Hall (story): Setting

 The story never elaborates what political developments led to the state of affairs at its outset.
-Thornberg notes the conventional wisdom that the US loss in World War III had forced the nation to become a "garrison state" in order to prevail in World War IV, but it is not specified who the combatants in either of these conflicts had been; the USSR is never mentioned in the story (aside from the suggestive detail that Moscow, Idaho has been renamed to "Americatown.")
+Thornberg notes the conventional wisdom that the US loss in World War III had forced the nation to become a "garrison state" in order to prevail in World War IV, but it is not specified who the combatants in either of these conflicts had been; the USSR is never mentioned in the story (aside from the detail that Moscow, Idaho has been renamed to "Americatown").
 Either of the world wars mentioned might correspond with a conflict ten years prior to the story, in which China had carried out "abortive" nuclear attacks on several American cities; at some point prior to that, the US had also fought (and won) a war against Brazil.
 Thornberg privately suspects the former may have been a false flag operation conducted by the US regime itself, and is certain that the latter conflict was a pretext to obtain territorial rights and minerals.

 In addition to its hegemony on Earth, the USA also has exclusive control of all human settlements in the Solar System; the most important of these is a pre-Mariner habitable Venus, which hosts thorium mines operated by slave labor under brutal conditions.
 There are also colonies on Mars, the Moon, and the Jovian satellites.

-“Sam Hall” follows the events of the story “Security”, published the previous February in Planet Stories.
-It shows the secrecy of the security state defeating itself, as a scientist is isolated and told he is working on a top secret government project whose existence he may never mention.
-In reality, he is working for the underground, then arrested by the real Security and questioned about the unmentionable project, then rescued to join the underground voluntarily.
-He goes on to perfect a handheld energy weapon, used by the rebels in the Third Revolution.

 Sequel

-In 1964, Anderson published Three Worlds to Conquer, a loose sequel to "Sam Hall," as a two-part serial in the January and February 1964 issues of Worlds of IF.
+In 1964, Anderson published the novel Three Worlds to Conquer, a loose sequel to "Sam Hall", as a two-part serial in the January and February 1964 issues of Worlds of IF.
 A paperback edition followed in April.
 The novel is set on a US prison colony on Ganymede during the rebellion on Earth.